Peakboard/peakboard.github.io/content/_misc/en-version-history.md

 * WLAN dialog for Peakboard 2 boxes revised
 * Error message for obsolete visualizations adapted
 * Added upgrade notification when updating Peakboard 1 boxes
-* Fix for an error where the password of the Peakbaord 2 box could not be changed correctly
+* Fix for an error where the password of the Peakboard 2 box could not be changed correctly
 * Fix for Tile and TileView control
 * Fix for multiple access to local resources
 * Fix for an error when selecting a data source for a control